Competitive Local Routing with Constraints: Lower Bound on Local Routing

 Consider any deterministic 1-local $\infty$-memory routing algorithm and let $\pi$ be the path this algorithm takes when routing from $s$ to $t$.
-We note that by construction, $\pi$ consists of at least $n + 1$ steps.
-If $\pi$ consists of at least $n \sqrt{n}$ non-vertical steps, the total length of the path is $\Omega(n^2 \sqrt{n})$, since we stretched the grid such that each edge has length $\Theta(n)$.
-However, $G$ contains a path of length $O(n^2)$ between $s$ and $t$: the path that follows a diagonal edge to the left of line $s t$, followed by a diagonal edge to the right, until it reaches $t$.
-Hence, in this case, the local routing algorithm is not $o(\sqrt{n})$-competitive.
+We note that by construction, $\pi$ consists of at least $c + 1$ steps.
+If $\pi$ consists of more than $c \sqrt{c}$ non-vertical steps, we truncate it after the first $c \sqrt{c}$ non-vertical steps.
+Thus, in the remainder of this proof, we consider only paths having at most $k$ non-vertical steps for $k \leq c \sqrt{c}$.
+The overall idea of the proof is to reduce $G$ to a $\Theta_6$-graph $G'$ of size $\Theta(c + k)$ in a way which does not change the path $\pi$ (up to its truncation point, if present) taken by the algorithm, and then to show that $\pi$ is not $o( \sqrt{c + k})$-competitive with respect to the shortest path in~$G'$.
+This proves that no deterministic 1-local $\infty$-memory routing algorithm can be $o( \sqrt{n})$-competitive with respect to the shortest path on all $\Theta_6$-graphs.